 - a.
-Carson City will compensate the State Public Defender as provided by NRS Chapter 180 for representation of indigent persons.
+Carson City will compensate the State Public Defender as provided by NRS Chapter 180 for representation of indigent persons. - b.
 Carson City will compensate conflict counsel as provided in the applicable contract with Carson City.
-Carson City will compensate private attorneys and other attorneys under NRS 7.125 or other applicable law for time that is reasonable and necessary for representation of an indigent person. - b.
+Carson City will compensate private attorneys and other attorneys under this Plan or other applicable law for time that is reasonable and necessary for representation of an indigent person. - c.
 Unless otherwise provided in a contract, conflict counsel, private attorneys, and attorneys (collectively "counsel" for this section) may seek compensation for representation of an indigent person through the following procedure. - 1.
-Counsel must submit a motion for compensation and a proposed order to the trial court. - i.
-The motion must be supported by a sworn statement specifying time entries rounded to the nearest one-tenth of an hour, a detailed description of the work performed for the representation, a description of the compensation rate applicable to counsel, and any compensation already received from any source for representation in the case.
-The invoice accompanying the motion must comply with the requirements of section 14. - Counsel must submit a motion for compensation at least quarterly, but in any event within 60 days after the date that the representation is terminated.
-Motions submitted more than 60 days after representation is terminated will be denied. - iii.
-The Court may order counsel to provide further information regarding the motion for compensation.
-A hearing will not be held on the motion unless ordered by the Court. - iv.
-The Court will review the motion for compensation, and enter an order approving, modifying, or denying counsel's motion. - 2.
-Counsel may request reconsideration of the Court's order within 7 days of service of the Court's order.
-A motion for reconsideration will be forwarded to the Court department that did not preside over the case for decision.
+Counsel must submit a request for compensation to the indigent defense coordinator, using a form prescribed by the indigent defense coordinator. - i.
+The request must be supported by a sworn statement specifying time entries rounded to the nearest one-tenth of an hour, a detailed description of the work performed for the representation, a description of the compensation rate applicable to counsel, and any compensation already received from any source for representation in the case.
+The invoice must comply with the requirements of section 14. - ii.
+Counsel must submit a request for compensation at least quarterly, but in any event within 60 days after the date that the representation is terminated.
+Requests submitted more than 60 days after representation is terminated will be denied. - iii.
+The indigent defense coordinator will submit the request to a senior judge, if available, or a judge pro tempore, if a senior judge is not available, to review the request for compensation.
+The senior judge or judge pro tempore will approve or deny the request.
+The senior judge or judge pro tempore will not hold a hearing regarding the request. - 2.
+If the request is denied, counsel may file a motion for compensation with the trial court within 7 days of service of the denial of compensation.
+A motion for compensation must contain the request for compensation, any information accompanying the request, the denial of the request for compensation, and a proposed order.
 The Court may order counsel to provide further information regarding the motion for reconsideration.
 A hearing will not be held on the motion unless ordered by the Court.